dfranco-projects/nyc-restaurant-risk/README.md

 # NYC Restaurant Inspection Risk Classification

-This project regards the development of a multiclass classification model to predict health **risk categories** (Low, Moderate, High) for restaurants in New York City based on inspection and violation data.
+This project regards a case study to develop a classification model to predict health and hygiene **Criticality** (Critical/Not Critical) for restaurants in New York City based on inspection and violation open-sourced data.
 It also integrates **generative AI** to produce mock public health alerts.

 ## 🔍 Problem Overview

-The NYC Health Department inspects restaurants regularly and assigns them a risk category based on observed violations.
+The NYC Health Department inspects restaurants regularly and assigns them a critical flag based on observed violations.
 Early identification of high-risk establishments can help prioritize enforcement and protect public health.

 ## 📂 Project Structure